AtaraxiaStack/AtaraxiaStack/README.md

 ### Welcome to my page...

-Computer Science with a "keen" interest in everything IT, systems administration, software development, and cybersecurity.
+Computer Science graduate with a "keen" interest in everything IT, systems administration, software development, and cybersecurity.